So1ene/my-setup/windows.md

 You can also choose a different theme than Robbyrussell, but that is my favorite.
 Browse themes here: https://github.com/JanDeDobbeleer/oh-my-posh

 I added functions to quick-travel between places in the command line, feel free to add your own.
-That way you can just type `home` and you will be sent to your user directory.
+That way you can just type `desktop` and you will easily change directory to your desktop.

 ## Visual Studio Code